By Mark Rogers

 Starting from a church security perspective, there is an obvious advantage to having some capable people armed.

-Some questions that arise are:
+Some questions about volunteer armed church security that arise are:

 I'm Mark Rogers, best known online as the Christian Gun Owner.

-I can help you with many of the church volunteer armed security concerns you have.
+I can help you with many of the volunteer armed church security concerns you have.

 My unique experience as a Christian, church member, handgun operations expert, shooting group leader and church staff member gives me the perspective you need.